What Is a Home Warranty?

-When a covered item malfunctions or stops working, the homeowner simply contacts the home warranty company and reports the issue.
-The company then arranges for a qualified technician to assess the problem and determine the necessary repairs or replacements.
+When a covered item breaks down or stops working properly, the homeowner simply needs to contact their home warranty provider.
+The provider will then dispatch a qualified service technician to assess the issue and determine whether the repair or replacement is covered under the terms of the warranty.

-Home warranties usually cover a variety of systems and appliances, including but not limited to:
+Home warranties typically cover a wide range of items, including but not limited to:

 - Electrical systems